“Organization design” involves the creation of roles, processes and structures to ensure that the organization’s goals can be realized.

 2. We should, in general, attempt to align the organization with the work processes – so there is a close link between operations and organization design.

 3. The design of the organization is also influenced by laws, regulations, and governance principles adopted by the industry sector.

 4. Last but not least, organization design is fundamentally about people.
 People inhabit the roles that are defined in the organization design proces.
 People participate in design processes and also influence designs in many direct and indirect ways.

 Do you want more information?

+You have come to the right place!
 On this blog, I cover many different aspects of organization design, including what the best process is for evaluating the current organization and developing a new organizational model.

 You can view the archive of previous posts here. (there are more than 100 posts).
 If you want to receive updates from this blog, subscribe by entering your name and email below.